MetaMask/metamask-docs/wallet/introduction/welcome.md

 - Send transactions and sign messages
 - Listen to account and network changes

 The Wallet API allows you to interact with users' EVM accounts using standardized JSON-RPC calls.
-While you can connect to the MetaMask extension directly using just the Wallet API, we recommend using the SDK or third-party libraries in conjunction with the Wallet API, to take advantage of the SDK's benefits.
+While you can connect to the MetaMask extension directly using just the Wallet API, we recommend using the SDK or third-party libraries in conjunction with the Wallet API.

 :::tip Looking for MetaMask SDK?
 For **cross-platform** support including **mobile** apps and **advanced features**, check out the [**MetaMask SDK** docs](https://docs.metamask.io/sdk/).